ankith26/My-PyChess/README.md

 # My-PyChess
 This is a fully featured chess app written purely in Python using Pygame Library.

+[Click here](/screenshots.md) to see a few screenshots of My-PyChess!

 This app needs the **pygame** library to be intalled in your machine.

 To install, simply run 'pip3 install pygame' in the command line.